vinogradova-lab/cell-type-specific-proximity-labeling/README.md

 Notes for file: processed_census-out_04172023_CRW_A-5_16pl_M
-- condition scheme does not match other files so needed to make follwing changes:
+- condition scheme does not match other files so needed to make follwing changes for GFAP condition:
-  - filtering is done on all 3 cre+ channels ie if 2 pass then protein passes
+  - cre+ filtering is done on all 3 cre+ channels (ctrl, fast, LPS) if at least 2 pass sum and cv then protein passes
   - Cre(-)_Ctrl_W6 is the control for all Cre(+) samples
+  - because the goal is not to compare GFAP to BAT - need to split final protein table and filter individually to get the final protein list
-  - since there are no replicates - cannot create volcano plots for this condition as well as can't compare to BAT (the other condition in this file) - therefore, creating scatterplots to comapre fold change for this condition and a volcano plot for BAT cre+ / cre-
+  - since there are no replicates - cannot create volcano plots for GFAP condition as well as can't compare to BAT (the other condition in this file) - therefore, creating one volcano plot for BAT condition (cre+/cre-) and scatterplots to comapre fold change for GFAP